ResetSmith/ResetSmith.github.io/content/posts/wordpress/lamp_22/index.md

 ```
 sudo apt update
 ```
-Once that is down checking, we'll run the waiting updates with
+Once that is done checking, we'll run the waiting updates with
 ```
 sudo apt upgrade
 ```